Skip to content

 → Install with progress

-Long lists never render hundreds of options at once.
-The picker behaviour:
+Long lists never render hundreds of options at once:

-• Lists > 30 options — the picker first prompts for a filter string.
-Pressing Enter with an empty filter shows the first 50 entries (newest first) plus a ↻ Refine filter… option to type a new query.
+• > 30 options — the picker first prompts for a filter string.
+Pressing Enter with an empty filter shows the first 50 entries (newest first) plus a ↻ Refine filter… option.
 Typing a filter narrows the list before the select renders.

 • Versions are deduplicated by id and sorted newest-first.

-• Selecting ↻ Refine filter… re-prompts in place; it does not drop you back to the previous wizard step.
+• ↻ Refine filter… re-prompts in place — never drops you back to the previous wizard step.

 Compatibility checks